xmlyqing00/V-FloodNet/README.md

 1. Download SMPL model `SMPLIFY_CODE_V2.ZIP` from the official website [SMPLify](http://smplify.is.tue.mpg.de/).
 When it starts downloading, it shows `mpips_smplify_public_v2.zip`.
 2. Extract it and copy the model file `basicModel_neutral_lbs_10_207_0_v1.0.0.pkl` from `smplify_public/code/models/` to `V-FloodNet/MeshTransformer/metro/modeling/data/`.

-Third, download the archives from [Google Drive](https://drive.google.com/drive/folders/1DURwcb_qhBeWYznTrpJ-7yGJTHxm7pxC?usp=sharing).
+Third, download the archives from [Hugging Face](https://huggingface.co/xmlyqing00/V-FloodNet/tree/main).
 1. Extract the pretrained models for water segmentation `records.zip` and put them in the folder `V-FloodNet/records/`.
 2. Extract the water dataset `WaterDataset` in any path, which includes the training images and testing videos.
 You can put it at `V-FloodNet/WaterDataset/`.